gvwilson/sensibleadventures/wrestler/wrestler.md

 picks up his spears,
 reverses them,
 and pushes off.
-With a shout and a whipcrack Argasdottir follows in the sled.
+With a shout and a whipcrack Torvane follows in the sled.
 Still cursing under his breath,
 Luft follows behind,
 a thick knit cap on his head
 and his sword bumping against his leg.

-The trading post disappears behind the first white hill and is soon forgotten as the weary monotony of travel empties their minds.
+The trading post disappears behind the first white hill and is soon forgotten in the weary monotony of travel.
-The first snows of autumn smooth the tundra around them, turning long gravel eskers into unmoving white waves broken here and there by islands of rock too large to yet be covered.
+The first snows of autumn have smoothed the tundra around them, turning long gravel eskers into unmoving white waves broken here and there by islands of rock too large to yet be covered.
-A solitary speargull parallels their path for a time before turning to continue its migration sternwards.
+A solitary speargull parallels their path for a time before turning sternward toward the coast.

 By unspoken consent Walker stays out front, his steady heave, heave, heave on his makeshift skipoles almost hypnotic.
-Seated on the dogsled,
+Seated on the sled,
-Argasdottir finally grunts and pulls a small flask from a pocket of her parka.
+Torvane finally grunts and pulls a small flask from a pocket of her parka.
 She draws the cork with her teeth and slurps the burning liquor.

 "Walker!" she calls.
 "Time to make camp!"
-The horizon has swallowed the dull copper autumn sun.
+The horizon has swallowed the dull copper sun.
-They go another half-kilometer before Walker halts, satisfied with the meager protection offered by a slight hollow.
+They go another half-kilometer before Walker halts in the meager protection of a slight hollow.
 He stands his skis and spears together in the snow as Luft comes forward to the sled.

 "Fuck a whale, I ache all over."
-The younger Garheimmen stretches and yawns.
+The younger en-Ruuda stretches and yawns.
-"Set up the tents, I'll look after the camel."
+"Set up the tents, I'll look after the camels."
-Argasdottir frowns,
+Torvane frowns,
 but relaxes when Walker takes a small shovel from the sled and begins thumping a patch of snow to flatten it.

-As the Nukilik begins to erect their tent
+As the Nukilik erects their tent
-Argasdottir plants five stakes in a circle around their camp.
+Torvane plants five stakes in a circle around their camp.
-She is tying a design on them in red cord when she realizes that Walker has stopped work and is watching him.
+She is tying a design on them in red cord when she realizes that Walker has stopped to watch her.
 "Anything wrong?"
 she asks.

 The Nukilik scowls.
 "What is this?"

-Argasdottir shrugs.
+Torvane shrugs.
 "A warding spell.
 If anyone crosses it during the night, it'll wake me up.
 Just a precaution."

 The Nukilik grunts and goes back to work.
-Argasdottir watches him for a moment, then shrugs and goes back to her spell.
+Torvane watches him for a moment, then shrugs and goes back to her spell.

 ---